Why Did US Dimes Stop Being Silver in 1965? The History Behind the Change

 Key Mercury dime dates worth knowing:

 - 1916-D — Only 264,000 struck at the Denver Mint.
-In Very Fine-20 condition, expect $800 to $1,500 depending on the market.
-This is the Holy Grail of the series.
+In Very Fine-20 condition, expect $800 to $1,500 depending on current market.
+This is the Holy Grail of the series — full stop.

 - 1921 and 1921-D — Low-mintage years from the post-World War I economic contraction.
 Both carry strong premiums in higher grades.